Cr3sp1/RayTracer/Scene_Tutorial.md

 combining them through the following operations.
 The parameters of  **`csg`** are the two shapes it is composed by, which we call shape A and shape B, the type of operation they are subject to, and an ulterior **`Transformation`**.
 The implemented types of operations are the following:
-- **`union`**: the union of the two shapes, comprised by all the points of shape A and all the points of shape B.
+- **`fusion`**: the fusion of the two shapes, comprised by all the points of shape A and all the points of shape B, ignoring internal surfaces.
 - **`difference`**: the difference between shape A and shape B, comprised by all the points of shape A that do not fall within shape B.
 - **`intersection`**: the intersection between the two shapes, comprised by the points of shape A that fall within shape